Top 20 Company Headshots Examples to Elevate Your Professional Image

 Retouching follows one principle: people should look like themselves on a good day.
 Natural corrections to skin, flyaway hair, lint, and minor distractions.
 No plastic smoothing.
 No reshaping of facial features.
 The camera sees what the camera sees.
 We polish without inventing.

-For executive portraits delivered for a November investor deck, we applied subtle polish:
+For executive portraits delivered for an investor deck, subtle polish was applied:

 Under-eye cleanup